joshliu14/Project_1.1/README.md

 ## Running the Project

-To run the project, first download MariaDB:
+To run the project, [clone the project](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and download MariaDB:

 For Mac: